amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 console.log(insertToHead(array, 0)); // => [ 0, 1, 2, 3, ]
 ```

 What do you think is the runtime of the `insertToHead` function?
-Looks exactly the same as the previous one except that we are using `unshift` instead of `push`.
+Looks the same as the previous one except that we are using `unshift` instead of `push`.
 But, there's a catch! [unshift algorithm](https://tc39.github.io/ecma262/#sec-array.prototype.unshift) makes room for the new element by moving all existing ones to the next position in the array.
+So, it will iterate through all the elements.

 > The `Array.unshift` runtime is a *O(n)*